 |Rent and tenancy dates||

-You can see the accommodation fees, or rent, for your residence by downloading the postgraduate accommodation fees (PDF) which also has details of your tenancy dates.
+You can see the accommodation fees, or rent, for your residence by downloading the postgraduate accommodation fees (PDF).
 Full information on how to pay your accommodation fees can be found on the Accommodation Office website.

 If you are having any concerns about managing your finances, there is help available.
 You can contact the fees and funding team who will be able to offer advice.

 Should you fall behind with your accommodation fees, the University will follow the rent arrears procedure (PDF), which is designed to work with you in conjunction with your Residential Life team to create a payment plan and enable you to pay any rent owed.

 Approximately two weeks before the start of your tenancy, if you have accepted your accommodation offer, you will receive an email inviting you to complete our online induction to life in our residences.